garybgenett/gary-os/README.md

 today than it was a couple years ago.

-Personally, I think the real value of GaryOS is as a bootstrap media for installing Funtoo/Gentoo, which was really my original focus when exploring Metro.
-Funtoo/Gentoo can be installed pretty much from any system, using a "stage3" and "chroot".
+Personally, I think the real value of GaryOS is as a bootstrap media for installing Funtoo which was really my original focus when exploring Metro.
+Funtoo can be installed pretty much from any system, using a "stage3" and "chroot".
 Getting from there to a basic system ready to be booted can take a bit of time and effort, though, and GaryOS can be a very useful tool for getting to a "half-way mark" of sorts.
 A functioning bootloader and kernel, along with a good many tools already installed, can make getting over the installation hump a bit easier.
-I've often wondered if the lack of a "ready-to-go" Funtoo/Gentoo system has hampered growth of the user-base, as inexperienced users gravitate towards more ready-made and marketing-savvy distributions like Ubuntu.
+I've often wondered if the lack of a "ready-to-go" Funtoo system has hampered growth of the user-base, as inexperienced users gravitate towards more ready-made and marketing-savvy distributions like Ubuntu.

 Getting back to a "single bootable file" in comparison to traditional ISO-based "live" systems, ISO files have a couple options for use: